August 7, 2012

 “That’s what I thought.
 But when I examined the documents a little bit closer…” Her father had handled most of the legal portion of the marriage agreement that had been drawn up between her and Malik.

 It hadn’t really been of personal interest to her.
 Her relationship with him had been nothing more than political maneuvering by their parents.
 She’d only met him on a few occasions.
 She’d simply accepted that it was what she could do for her country, that the marriage was what she could contribute.
 She had never personally studied the agreement.
+Until recently.

 “Well, yes.
 But really, if you look at the wording, I am promised to Malik.
 Unless he is not able to assume the throne of Hajar.
-In that case, it his his successor that I’m meant to marry.
+In that case, it is his successor that I’m meant to marry.
 That’s you.”

 So strange to be standing before him, all but begging him to marry her when a large part of herself wanted to run out of the room.
 She didn’t want to marry him, not on a personal level, any more than he wanted to marry her.

 But her father was dying.
 Far too soon, and that put everything on a tight timetable.
 Her marriage had been pushed to some far off, fuzzy future after Malik’s death, and for a while, no one had bothered her about it.
 For a while she had been allowed to serve in more of a practical manner, visiting the sick in hospitals, doing vital networking to bring more tourism dollars into the country.
 It had been liberating in a way, to find some use for herself outside of her gender and appearance.